hmp012/HMD-XR-application/blogposts/05_VR_Implementation.md

 ## Project implementation
 Once we got 3 donuts working, we started working on making sure the system follows the rules of the game.

-In order to do that, we started by defining the strategy: So the make is as dynamic as possible, we would create scripts to define the each object's behaviour.
+In order to do that, we started by defining the strategy: To make it as dynamic as possible, we would create scripts to define each object's behaviour.
 - The SnapZone script was attached to all bases.
 - The Donut script, which inherited from SnapZone, it was attached to each of the rings.

 Thanks to this separation, the GameManager script was able to handle the game.

 ### Attaching to SnapZone
-The idea behind creating the SnapZone script was to handle the users's movements accordingly.
+The idea behind creating the SnapZone script was to handle the user's movements accordingly.
 In the Tower of Hanoi game, the rings can only be dropped either on top of a larger donut or on top of a base.

 Following this rule, we implemented an interactable event for both onSelect and onRelease.

 #### Checking for a valid SnapZone
 In order to check if the ring was being dropped in a valid SnapZone, we decided to check if the position of the ring itself was close to another SnapZone.
-Ideally this would be hanlded by .NET's function Mathf.Approximately which, according to the official documentation: "Compares two floating point values and returns true if they're similar".
+Ideally this would be handled by .NET's function Mathf.Approximately which, according to the official documentation: "Compares two floating point values and returns true if they're similar".
-However, in reality, when we were testing, this function was returning false even when the numbers were 0,0000002m apart, which is why we were forced to implement our own NearlyEqual function, which would have 0,4m of treeshold.
+However, in reality, when we were testing, this function was returning false even when the numbers were 0,0000002m apart, which is why we were forced to implement our own NearlyEqual function, which would have 0,4m of threshold.

 Now, the system was able to tell if a ring was being dropped in the correct place or not.